Maureen and Mike Mansfield Foundation: Exchanges

 The Foundation organizes exchanges for U.S. and Asian policy makers and opinion leaders, allowing them to focus on such issues as security, economics and trade.
 Examples of these include bringing Japanese Diet members to the United States for week-long visits, discussions and meetings with U.S. elected officials and opinion leaders, as well as organizing exchanges for U.S. and Japanese women in politics and public service to explore the role of women leaders in addressing social policy issues.

-Policy Dialogues
+Policy dialogues

 The Foundation's policy dialogues give small groups of emerging leaders from Northeast Asia and the United States the opportunity to examine some of the most complex issues in the Asia-Pacific region.
 The Foundation has held a series of Trilateral Retreats for young leaders from Japan, China and Korea as well as workshops and conferences on entrepreneurship in Asia, the Rule of Law in Asia, the emergence of India and china, global climate change, the role of NGOs in North Korea, and rural healthcare in Japan.

-Corporate Affiliates Program
+Corporate affiliates program

 A member-based initiative, this program promotes private/public sector dialogue on issues affecting U.S. and multinational corporations operating in Asia, with a special emphasis on keeping Congress on top of Asia issues.
 Activities include briefings and roundtable discussions on issues such as trade, economics, intellectual property rights and rule of law.